Project tracking, estimating, document control, and Building Safety Act compliance. Built around how your construction business actually operates.

 Every system we build, the client owns all the code.
 There is no vendor lock-in.
 No proprietary platform you depend on.
 No API that gets deprecated when the vendor decides to pivot to a different market segment.

 This matters particularly in construction.
 Your project records, cost data, and compliance documentation are business-critical assets.
 When they sit on Procore's servers or Buildertrend's cloud, you are one contract dispute or one vendor decision away from losing access to your own information.
-With a bespoke system, your data stays on your infrastructure, under your control.
+With a bespoke system, your data belongs to you.
+It is hosted on secure UK-based servers, every change is recorded in real time to a write-ahead log (WAL), and you can back up locally on a schedule.

 There are over 370,000 registered construction firms in Great Britain.
 The UK construction software market is projected to grow from $2.85 billion in 2025 to $6.72 billion by 2031.
 87% of UK construction firms say they are investing in digital tools.